Ed-182/customer_template-master/README.md

 Set your "BIGQUERY_DB_NAME=<your_database>" & "BIGQUERY_DB_SCHEMA=tiktok_ads" and run dbt seed to populate your warehouse.

-Run "$ ./run_inside_docker.sh dbt run --select tiktok_ads" on your "Git Bash" terminal and get results on your database.
+Run "$ ./run_inside_docker.sh dbt run --select tiktok_ads" on your "Git Bash" terminal and get the results to your database.